cgraha37/ClassInfo/sprint.template.md

 (List the specific github issues that you worked on with a link to the issue (ex: [#1](https://github.com/utk-cs340-fall22/ClassInfo/issues/1) Sample Issue)

 ### Files you worked on
-(Give a bulleted list of of the files in your github repo that you worked on.
+(Give a bulleted list of the files in your github repo that you worked on.
 Give the full pathname.)

 ### What you accomplished
 (Give a description of the features you added or tasks you accomplished.
 Provide some detail here.
 This section will be a little longer than the bulleted lists above)